dianabaumann/value-based_quadtrees/README.md

 Repo Organization:
 - Scripts: main.R includes all the pipeline steps organized in separate R-scripts.
 - Data: holds raw and clean data including instructions on how to get the publicly available data including the results from the individual scripts (need to be unpacked).
-- Results: place holder to store results from the data pipeline.